BrunoSolon/bank-integration/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />
 </p>

 > .
-Code challenge to integrate with 2 fake Banks APIs using the best software designs patterns
+Code challenge to integrate with 2 fake Bank APIs using the best software designs patterns

 ### About:
 It was used TDD & DDD in the development of this project.